Brightchr/PseudoCode/README.md

 # Building a "PseudoCode" App with Django, Python, Vite/React, and Axios

 ## Project Overview
-This application aims to emulate the functionality of a development environment like Codespaces, integrating features such as user profiles, project management, task assignments, collaborative code editing, and communication tools.
+This application aims to create an easy space for programmers to work or collaborate with each other, integrating features such as user profiles, project management, task assignments, collaborative code editing, and communication tools.
 Below is a comprehensive breakdown of the features and the technologies involved.

 ---